 The number of active sites is 186 million.
 The inactive sites are made up domain names that are registered, but unused.
 For example, a company might purchase several domain names that all direct you to the same website.
 Most of us use the internet, but few understand the complexities of what's going on behind the scenes of any website.
 There's a lot going on, and you can build a pretty do-it-yourself site, but without at least some basic knowledge it will never be found on the world wide web.

 A small local business does not need to spend hundreds or thousands of dollars optimizing a site to attract traffic from all over the world.
+If this is you, I want to help.

 The focus or purpose is to create a positive image on the web that acts as an advertisement and offers a convenient way for your existing and potential customers to access more information about your business.